cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 3. Write a script that prints all elements between 4 and 8 on the list `[1,2,3,4,5,6,7,8,9]`
 4. Write a Python program that receives an input number as an argument and prints all the numbers from 0 until the provided number except 3 and 6.
-5. Add, commit and push these scripts to the `class3-notebook` repository in GitHub!
+5. Add, commit and push these scripts to the `python-notebook` repository in GitHub!

 ### Reading files with Python
 * Let's now take a look of how to read a file using Python, this will be our first step towards reading datasets
 * Let's see a few script examples together

-1. In `class3-mynotebook` project and do the following exercise in pairs:
+1. In `python-notebook` project and do the following exercise in pairs:
 2. Copy the boston housing dataset file in your project
 3. Create a script called `my_csv_reader.py`
 4. Check if the boston housing dataset file path is really a file.
 If it is print `I have a file to process`, otherwise print `Boo, no file for me.`